-The initial phase involved planning the dimensions and curvature of the raised decking & pathway.
-The outline of the path was marked on the grass throughout the garden providing a view of the route.
+The initial phase involved planning the dimensions and curvature of the raised decking and pathway.
+The outline of the path was marked on the grass throughout the garden, providing a view of the route.

-Regular conversations with the client ensured we followed their landscape’s vision to perfection, ironing out any potential kinks in the early planning stages.
+Regular conversations with the client ensured we followed their landscape vision to perfection, ironing out any potential kinks in the early planning stages.

 The finished pathway was warmly received; the outcome of the project was a beautiful sight, and allowed the client to appreciate the entire garden.

-The wall is then partially built to allow accommodation of the water pump, water blade and balancing tank.
+The wall was then partially built to allow accommodation of the water pump, water blade and balancing tank.

-The main water tank and water blade are then fixed into position and the remainder of the wall is finished to complete the water-feature.
+The main water tank and water blade were then fixed into position and the remainder of the wall finished to complete the water feature.

-Once the water blade feature is complete, we run tests to confirm there are no leaks, and to make sure that the water pump and top-up are operating correctly.
+Once the water blade feature was complete, we ran tests to confirm there were no leaks, and to make sure that the water pump and top-up were operating correctly.

-When all testing is signed-off, we finish by positioning plants around the base and edges of the water feature.
-This helps soften the outline of stone and steel, breaking up some of the solid lines and allowing the water feature to blend into the surrounding landscape.
+When all testing was signed off, we finished by positioning plants around the base and edges of the water feature.
+This helped soften the outline of stone and steel, breaking up some of the solid lines and allowing the water feature to blend into the surrounding landscape.

-This was done, so the paving was on a very slight gradient, to allow water drainage whilst maintaining a natural, level perception.
+This was done so the paving was on a very slight gradient to allow water drainage while maintaining a natural, level perception.

-Using the reclaimed Yorkstone paving not only adds a timeless look to the garden, but the natural stone also connects character and charm to surrounding background.
+Using the reclaimed Yorkstone paving not only adds a timeless look to the garden, but the natural stone also connects character and charm to the surrounding and background.

 Before new turf is laid, it is vitally important to prepare the soil correctly for installation.

-We can help by installing an automated watering system, from something simple like a timed sprinkler or something more permanent like popups that can water the lawn at night and remain completely invisible during the day.
+We can help by installing an automated watering system, from something simple like a timed sprinkler or something more permanent such as pop-ups that can water the lawn at night and remain completely invisible during the day.